How many times have you heard- “Cash is the King”?

 Credit card rewards!!

-Stack up your savings by ditching cash and switching to better credit card
+Stack up your savings by ditching cash and switching to a better credit card

 Online Cash Back Websites

-If you want additional savings, use the rewards shopping websites such as Rakuten (earlier it was known as Ebates), and Retailmenot.
+If you want additional savings, use the rewards shopping websites such as Honey and Retailmenot.
 If you find a public coupon that is not listed on Retailmenot.com, you can also submit the publicly available coupon on their website to get a few rewards.
 Always check with their terms and conditions for it.

 Shop on the biggest sale days in a month